BitGuildPlatform/Documentation/README.md

   }
 ```

-For the moment we will allow partners to use their own marketplace solutions; in the future (time TBD) BitGuild will include standardized marketplace logic in our SDK, and will likely require partners to implement it.
+For the moment we will allow partners to use their own marketplace solutions; in the future (timeline TBD) BitGuild will include standardized marketplace logic in our SDK, and will likely require partners to implement it.

-See full integration example code here: https://github.com/BitGuildPlatform/SampleIntegration
+See full integration example here: https://github.com/BitGuildPlatform/SampleIntegration

 ## II.
 Compliance with token standards